qianyxxx/FedAvg/README.md

 To run the program, use the following command:

 ```
-python FedAvgFramework.py --lr 0.001 --num_clients 10 --epochs 5 --batch_size 32 --rounds 10
+python main.py --lr 0.001 --num_clients 10 --epochs 5 --batch_size 32 --rounds 10 --dataset MNIST
 ```

-You can adjust the learning rate, number of clients, number of epochs, batch size, and number of communication rounds.
+You can adjust the learning rate, number of clients, number of epochs, batch size, number of communication rounds, and choosed dataset.

 ### Output